International Peace and Development Travel Program

 All matriculated IPED students in good academic standing are invited to apply for an International Peace and Development (IPD) Travel Scholarship.
 In cooperation with Catholic Relief Services, Fordham awards up to four International Peace and Development Travel Scholarships each year to finance IPED students who wish to do a six-month-long internship overseas working in international relief and development.

-The estimated IPD Travel Scholarship's stipend is US$12,200.
-This is intended to cover the cost of airfare to and from the country of assignment, local travel between your residence and your work site, as well as the costs of housing and board while in country.
+The estimated IPD Travel Scholarship's stipend is US$12,951.
+This is intended to cover the cost of airfare to and from the country of assignment, local travel between your residence and your work site, as well as the costs of housing and board while in the country.
 Health insurance, including emergency medical evacuation, is included separately.
-The scholarship also includes tuition remission for 3.5 credits.

-During the overseas assignment you will be required to register for IPED 8999 (IPD Scholarship) during the Spring semester and IPED 8085 (IPED Internship) during the Summer.
-Registration in IPED 8999 and IPED 8085 will insure that you are covered by the university's liability insurance.
+During the overseas assignment, you will be registered for IPED 67XX (IPD Scholarship) during the Spring and Summer terms.
+Registration will ensure that you are covered by the university's liability insurance.
 The internship assignment lasts for six months - from mid-January until mid-July.

-Previous assignments with Catholic Relief Services (CRS) have included the following countries: Brazil, Burkina Faso, Cameroon, East Timor, Ecuador, El Salvador, Ghana, Honduras, Lesotho, Madagascar, Mali, Nicaragua, Rwanda, Senegal, Sierra Leone, Uganda, West Bank, and Zimbabwe.
+Previous assignments with Catholic Relief Services (CRS) were in the following countries: Brazil, Burkina Faso, Cameroon, East Timor, Ecuador, El Salvador, Ghana, Guinea, Haiti, Honduras, Lesotho, Madagascar, Mali, Nicaragua, Philippines, Rwanda, Senegal, Sierra Leone, Uganda, West Bank, and Zimbabwe.

 Applications should contain the following information: